This post is not intended to be a complete guide to living in Kraków as an expat.

 In autumn 2007, though, the days were grey and snowy, and the nights were bitterly cold.

-I’m not sure how I busked in such conditions.
-Gloves certainly didn’t help my frozen fingers.
+I’m not sure how I was able to busk in such conditions.
+Unfortunately, wearing gloves didn’t help much.

 Four months living in Kraków – The charm shall never fade away